 Event organization and schedule

-The event we propose is unprecedented in the world of chess in terms of the potential participants involved, as it is open to all the countries (almost 200) that will participate in Expo Dubai 2020.
-Combined with its duration, this scope will make the competition a global model for interconnected chess via the Internet.
+The event we propose is unprecedented in the world of chess in terms of the potential participants involved, as it is open to all the countries (almost 200) that participate in Expo Dubai 2020.
+Combined with its duration, this scope makes the competition a global model for interconnected chess via the Internet.

 2.2.
 Participation in the Tournament